SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 Exiting the program.
 Thank you for using the Voter Eligibility Checker!

-The exit option is handled using:
+The exit option uses break to stop the main while True loop:

 elif choice == '6':
     print("Exiting the program.
-Thank you for using the Voter Eligibility Checker!")
+Thank you for using the Voter Eligibility Checker!") break

 Menu Validation

-The program validates the user's menu selection using a while loop:
+The program validates menu selections using a while loop:

 while choice not in ['1', '2', '3', '4', '5', '6']:
     print("Invalid choice.
 Please select a valid option (1-6).")